Jan 31, 2017

 BASE - BioArray Software Environment

-BASE is a comprehensive free web-based database solution for the massive amounts of data generated by microarray analysis.
+BASE is a comprehensive free web-based database LIMS solution for tracking of information and data generated in sequencing and microarray experiments from sample to analysis.
 BASE is released under the GNU General Public License version 3.

 Go the DownloadPage to download the latest release of BASE.